Backend engineering

 Owning the full backend lifecycle

-I am comfortable owning work from design through deployment: sketching interfaces and data models, implementing with tests, packaging for reproducible runs, and shipping to the cloud with monitoring in place.
-I am effective as an individual contributor and as a technical lead—pairing, reviewing, and aligning the team on architecture without slowing delivery.
+I am comfortable owning work from design through deployment sketching interfaces and data models, implementing with tests, packaging for reproducible runs, and shipping to the cloud with monitoring in place.
+I am effective as an individual contributor or collaborating with the engineering team as a technical lead pairing, reviewing, and aligning the team on architecture without slowing delivery.